Need Help Choosing?

 I wouldn’t quite call Squarespace the industry standard, but the mere fact that I considered doing so speaks volumes about its accomplishments.
 From a dorm room endeavor to a company with the heft to afford Super Bowl ads with Key and Peele, Squarespace’s rise to prominence has been remarkable.
 Can their momentum be sustained?

 Squarespace provides potential users with a limited 14-day free trial.
-After the trial period, users are given three paid subscription options, all of which come with 24/7 customer support, unlimited bandwidth and storage, a custom domain (free with yearly billing), and a mobile website/store.
+After the trial period, users are given four paid subscription options, all of which come with 24/7 customer support, unlimited bandwidth and storage, a custom domain (free with yearly billing), and a mobile website/store.

 The pricing and feature information for Squarespace’s website plans can be found here:

 - $12/month (billed annually)